Tipsy-12/BikeIndia--Multiple-Linear-Regressiom/README.md

 ### Introduction

 - Problem Statement: BikeIndia, a US-based bike-sharing service provider, experienced a significant drop in revenue due to the COVID-19 pandemic.
-The company aims to forecast the demand for bike-sharing services post-pandemic to optimize their operations and boost profitability.
+The company aims to forecast the demand for bike-sharing services post-pandemic to optimize its operations and boost profitability.

 - Objective: The project seeks to identify the significant factors affecting bike demand and develop a Multiple Linear Regression model to predict daily bike rentals based on these factors.